tkachukcha/100-days-of-code/log.md

 4. Mood/Energy/Working hours Tracker
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course
 6. Habit Tracker

+## Day 92: January 6 2022
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Been trying to make all the 3 functions work together.
+Almost done it, but today internet connection is way too slow and instead of waiting for data to fetch for 10 seconds, I had to wait sometimes for 2 minutes.
+Therefore making debugging real pain.
+Waiting for connection to become fast again...

 ### Day 91: January 5 2022
 ##### Project 3: Surf Forecast Scraper